- Review: Artilect Formation 3L Jacket – Watch out, Arc’Teryx! - November 28, 2023

 Table of Contents

-A Swedish mountaineering brand, Klattermusen makes exceptional gear with a bit more stylistic brevity.
+A Swedish mountaineering brand, Klattermusen makes exceptional gear with a stylistic brevity.
 In fact, they’re one of the few in my opinion who sometimes surpass Arc’Teryx and the others in terms of design ethos and creativity.
+In the USA you can find Klattermusen at Moosejaw.

 Excellent colours, undeniable styling, and a price to match, Klättermusen is an Arc’Teryx alternative which might even be a tier above.
 Of course they wouldn’t be mentioned on this list if their gear wasn’t seriously high-quality as well.
 Which it is.